The Dispute Resolution Review: Switzerland

 The Swiss Data Protection Act (DPA) applies to and restricts the processing of personal data.
 Provided that it allows for identification, data relating to both private persons and legal entities (data subjects) are covered by the term personal data.

-Sensitive data (i.e., relating to religion, political views, health, race, criminal records) and personality profiles are also subject to enhanced legal protection under the DPA, which may, for example, include the requirement of an explicit consent to the collection and the processing where such consent is required and certain duties of registration with the Federal Data Protection and Information Commissioner (FDPIC).
+Sensitive data (i.e., relating to religion, political views, health, race, criminal records) and personality profiles are also subject to enhanced legal protection under the DPA, which may, for example, include the requirement of an explicit consent to collection and processing where such consent is required as well as certain duties of registration with the Federal Data Protection and Information Commissioner (FDPIC).

-A person whose data is processed in a way that unlawfully infringes its privacy can sue for correction or deletion of the data, prohibition of disclosure and damages.
+A person whose data is processed in a way that unlawfully infringes his or her privacy can sue for correction or deletion of the data, prohibition of disclosure and damages.
 Accordingly, for most claims based on DPA breaches, civil judges are competent.
 There are, however, a few exceptional circumstances constituting criminal liability, such as failure to fulfil registration duties.

-Many very helpful summaries, sample contracts and guidelines, including various topics like international data transfer, lists of countries with adequate and inadequate levels of data protection, processing of employee data, outsourcing of operations and pertaining personal data to service providers, etc. may be found on the FDPIC's website.7
+Many very helpful summaries, sample contracts and guidelines, including various topics like international data transfer, lists of countries with adequate and inadequate levels of data protection, processing of employee data outsourcing of operations and pertaining personal data to service providers, etc., may be found on the FDPIC's website.6

 Documents and the protection of privilege